Using Spark with GPFS on the ACCRE Cluster

 The Spark Master UI

-In your favorite web browser, navigate to localhost:8080
+In your favorite web browser, navigate to localhost:8080;

 this UI is useful for making sure that your cluster has been set up appropriately.